Keep Up With McLean!

 The Gunderson programs—Gunderson Residence and Gunderson Outpatient Program—offer cutting-edge treatment for women 21 and over with borderline personality disorder and other severe personality disorders, including those who experience coexisting psychiatric conditions such as substance use, eating disorders, depression, or anxiety.

 The Dissociative Disorders and Trauma Inpatient Program provides acute treatment for individuals who struggle with the effects of childhood abuse or other painful traumatic events.

 Outpatient group and individual therapy are also available through specialty clinics offered by the Adult Outpatient Services and the Child and Adolescent Outpatient Services.
-The Women’s Recovery Group provides addiction recovery support for individuals receiving treatment from McLean’s Substance Use Disorders Division.
+The Women’s Recovery Group provides addiction recovery support for individuals receiving treatment from McLean’s Center of Excellence in Alcohol, Drugs, and Addiction.

 Investigators at McLean are on the cutting edge of scientific innovation, including studies that focus on women’s mental health.

 Mary C. Zanarini, EdD, is the principal investigator of the McLean Study of Adult Development—a NIMH examination of the long-term course of borderline personality disorder (BPD) now entering its 24th year.